After US Open run, Shapovalov piling up more wins in Rome - WHIZ News

 “He’s really trying to make me more of all-rounded and smarter player,” Shapovalov said of his coach.

+Musetti became the youngest player to reach the third round in Rome since Fabrice Santoro in 1991.

+Nishikori was returning from right elbow surgery and missed the U.S. Open after testing positive for COVID-19.

-Also at the Foro Italico, which is devoid of fans this year because of the coronavirus pandemic, Dusan Lajovic defeated Milos Raonic 7-6 (3), 4-6, 6-2 and will next face nine-time Rome champion Rafael Nadal.
+Also at the Foro Italico, which is devoid of fans this year because of the pandemic, Dusan Lajovic defeated Milos Raonic 7-6 (3), 4-6, 6-2 and will next face nine-time Rome champion Rafael Nadal; and Hubert Hurkacz beat U.S. Open quarterfinalist Andrey Rublev 7-6 (6), 3-6, 6-2.

+U.S. Open runner-up Victoria Azarenka is also putting together an impressive run, to which she added a 6-0, 6-0 rout of Australian Open champion Sofia Kenin.

+Azarenka committed only four unforced errors to 22 from Kenin, who double-faulted on the first match point.

 Two-time Grand Slam champion Svetlana Kuznetsova rallied past 14th-seeded Anett Kontaveit 4-6, 7-5, 6-3 and will next face two-time Rome champion Elina Svitolina, last year’s French Open runner-up Markéta Vondroušová beat Dutch qualifier Arantxa Rus 6-3, 6-3, and Yulia Putintseva ousted eighth-seeded Petra Martic 6-3, 6-7 (2), 6-4.